Eastland Road Trip Itinerary: Gisborne to Opotiki

 There are three bike trails in the area that encapsulate diverse scenery and can be done by all abilities.
 Hire a bike and do the Motu Trails!
 If you’re looking for something easy yet fun along the coast, do the Dunes Trail (19km).
-Opotiki bike hire operators can do shuttle drop off and pick-ups.
+Opotiki has a number of bike hire operators that can do shuttle drop-offs and pick-ups.
 Find out more in The 3 Eastland Motu Trails.
 Alternatively, you can walk the Dunes Trail starting from Pakowhai ki Otutaopuku Bridge and walking as far as you like and return the same way.
 More walks can be found on 15 Opotiki Walks You Can’t Miss!

 … or Delve into the Waioeka Gorge